-Lenin, the founder and leader of the Communist International, gave thorough attention in all its aspects to the development and Bolshevizing of real Communist Parties in all countries.
-Lenin insisted always that Communists remain in close contact with the masses, taking account of the stage of development reached by the masses in all decisions
+Lenin, the founder and leader of the Communist International gave thorough attention in all its aspects to the development and Bolshevising of real Communist Parties in all countries.
+Lenin insisted always on Communists remaining in close contact with the masses, taking account of the stage of development reached by the masses in all decisions. and actions and raising their political knowledge and consciousness to the level of the revolutionary vanguard.
+Only in this way is it possible to win over the majority of the working class, for the "pure" Proletariat as the "Leftists" conceive of it, does not exist.